lanlab-org/OAPS-Jifry/Documents/UserDoc.md

 Right click on the above database option and select “New” for creating the new connection from the database Select the MySQL version to be configured
-If you don’t have the JAR files added, please add it manually by clicking on the “Add Jar/Zip” button. click on the button “Test Connection”, it will test the connection with database.
+If you don’t have the JAR files added, please add it manually by clicking on the “Add Jar/Zip” button.
+Click on the button “Test Connection”, it will test the connection with database.

 ## How to use the website
 ### Post an article